-770MAX models 775-A have an AC power supply for operation in the range of 100-240 VAC, 47-63 Hz.
-770MAX models 775-D have a DC power supply for operation in the range of 20-32 VDC.
-Select the wiring table accordingly.
+The 770MAX has a universal power supply for operation in the range of 100-240 VAC, 47-63 Hz.

 Terminal block TB1 provides the connections for the input line power.
 See above section for wire sizes.
 To connect, strip 0.5 in.
 (13 mm) of insulation from each conductor.
 Turn the terminal screws fully counterclockwise, then insert the appropriate wire into its terminal and securely tighten adjacent screw.